Connecticut Home Care Program for Elders (CHCPE)

-The Department of Social Services administers the Connecticut Home Care Program for Elders (CHCPE).
+The Department of Social Services administers the Connecticut Home Care Program for Elders (CHCPE) and 1915(i) State Plan Option-Fee for Service.
 Its purpose is to enable individuals 65 or older to remain at home in a safe environment and not be unnecessarily institutionalized.

-The Department of Social Services has divided the CHCPE into three categories.
+The Department of Social Services has divided the CHCPE into different categories.
 These categories enable individuals to receive home care services in amounts corresponding to their financial eligibility and functional dependence.

 The first two categories are funded primarily through a state appropriation with a small contribution from the federal Social Services Block Grant.
-Individuals in the third category qualify for reimbursement under the Medicaid program, so costs are equally distributed between federal and state funds.
+Individuals in categories 3 and 5 qualify for reimbursement under the Medicaid program, so costs are equally distributed between federal and state funds.